 But, wait, there’s more!
 Many of the apps of questionable value require additional fees for fetching video and music.
 Under the heading of Double Whammies, they also help you to burn up your unlimited (wink, wink) data plan faster than you might otherwise do by baiting you into trying the service that you are stuck with on your phone.
 If you choose to sample the app and like it, so be it.
 But to not like it, and to not be able to get rid of it on a device that you have purchased and spend a good monthly buck on, is just bad consumerism.

 Also trolling the forums, you’ll find widespread conjecture that certain bloatware programs also reduce device battery life, and, indeed I can say that on my own device this was the case with a certain app.
 And though I do not advocate violating the terms of your own service contract in any way, I can also testify that there are, ahem, ways of improving your bloatware and battery situations.
-And that’s all I’m gonna say.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+And that’s all I’m gonna say.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio